ahmedmagds/GNUVID/README.md

 - 10422 sequences have been included in this analysis.

+- GNUVID compressed the 104,220 ORFs in the 10422 genomes to 6244 unique alleles.

 - 5510 Sequence Types (STs) have been assigned in this dataset and were clustered in 24 clonal complexes (CCs).

 - 3 CCs have been inactive (i.e. Last time seen more than 1 month before the release).